 Although I said it is a Christmas or Chinese lantern, this craft is also perfect party decor for any occasion.

 Compared to the lanterns we brought at school during those ‘ole days, this DIY Chinese lantern is simple.
-That being said, I will try my best to remake those flashy lanterns once I gathered my materials.
+That being said, I will try my best to remake those flashy lanterns once I gather my materials.
 Please make sure you follow my social media accounts (Facebook, Instagram, & Pinterest) and subscribe to my email list to get updated.

 As for now, pin the image below and save it to your favourite craft group board on Pinterest.